-If you are unable to attend your appointment, please go to ustraveldocs.com to select a new appointment date.
+If you are unable to attend your appointment, please email consulbelize@state.gov.
 There may be a significant wait before the next available appointment, so please attempt to attend the date already assigned.
-For some family-based and employment preference visa categories, a visa might only be available within the month you have been scheduled by NVC.
+For some family-based and employment preference visa categories, a visa became available within the month you have been scheduled by NVC.
 There is no guarantee that a visa will still be available on the date of your rescheduled interview.
-Please carefully consult the Visa Bulletin before you decide to reschedule your interview.
+Please carefully consult the Visa Bulletin before you request to reschedule your interview.
 DV applicants should be aware that visas are numerically limited and must be issued by September 30 of the program year.

-Please note: You need to register your original NVC/KCC appointment online before you can reschedule it.
-Rescheduling is only possible on a date after your assigned appointment.
+Please note: Rescheduling is only possible on a date after your assigned appointment.